dedeogluhu/YouShouldDraw/README.md

 Feel free to create issues or create pull requests.
 Any help is much appreciated.
 You could start by looking at the [trello page](https://trello.com/b/B5WEdPo3/drawing-app)

+I would love to get a feedback from a UI/UX designer.

 # License : [MIT](https://github.com/dedeogluhu/YouShouldDraw/blob/main/LICENSE)
 ```
 MIT License